10 Cheap or Free Things to do in Sioux Falls

 #8 Make Something at the Museum of Visual Materials

 Be sure to pack a few “grubby” shirts in your suitcase.
-The kids may need them if they’re participating in an art class at the Museum of Visual Materials where open painting classes are $5 per child.
+The kids may need them if they’re participating in an art class at the Museum of Visual Materials.
 Check the museum’s calendar for class times.
 If you don’t want to participate but still want to check out the art on display, admission is free.

 #9 Attend a Free Concert